carlarose01/FoodDelivery/README.md

    * User should be able to login/logout
 * Register
    * User should be able to create a new account
-* Search and Feed
+* Feed
-  * User should be able to see feed of restaurants in the area
+  * User should be able to view feed of posts
-  * User should be able to search in bar at the top wth filter
-* Restaurant View
+* Create Post
-  * User should be able to view restaurant information (delivery time, fees, rating, location, menu)
+  * User should be able to create post with image and location
 * Maps
-  * User should be able to view restaurant location
+  * User should be able to view activity with pins on the map of their location
-* (Optional) Cart
+* Profile
-  * User should be able to add menu items to their cart and place order (bottom screen)
+  * User should be able to view profile, log out, and edit user information
-* (Optional) Tracking Page
+* Emergency
-  * User should be able to view Maps fragment and RecyclerView of updates
+  * User should be able to alert authorities in the need for immediate assistance

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Home Feed - view and search restaurants in area
+* Home Feed - view posts of user
-* Profile - login/logout, view past orders(optional)
+* Profile - login/logout, edit user information
+* Alert - alert authorities of important information
+* Activity(Optional) - view replies and reactions to user posts

 **Flow Navigation** (Screen to Screen)